Updated July 2021

 Federal IV-E (AAP)— Assistance ends when a child turns 18 (or 21 if it is determined that the child has a medical condition, or mental, physical or emotional disability requiring a continuance of assistance).

 County Adoption Subsidy Program (only available before 1/1/09) – Assistance ends when a child turns 18.
 The family may request continuation but the child will be placed on the waiting list since funding is not currently available.
 For the child to qualify for continuation, the child must be enrolled in a secondary school, college or university, or course of vocational training leading to gainful employment.
 Once the child is no longer in school, the subsidy ends.
 Children on the waiting list will be eligible for Medicaid.
+Older adoption, those finalized prior to January 1, 2009, assistance agreements may compromise of the federal AAP and the County program, in these case the County portion of the agreement might be extended but not the federal portion.

 State Adoption Subsidy Program (SAS) — Assistance ends when a child reaches 18.
 The family may request continuation but the child will be placed on the waiting list since funding is not currently available.
 For the child to qualify for continuation, the child must have a medical condition, or mental, physical or emotional disability requiring a continuance of assistance or continues in school.
 Children on the waiting list will be eligible for Medicaid.